 DISCLAIMER: the first 13 chapters of this story do not belong to me, they are owned by the awesome icedragon6171.
-By publishing this story again, I'm not trying to gain the credit which rightfully belongs to her, I just want to finish it because I think (and many other readers will do so too) it is a crime to leave such an amazing story unfinished.
-I will try to keep the standads as high as the original writer has set them, so I'm open to any suggestions refering to the grammar, vocabulary...etc.
+By publishing this story again, I'm not trying to gain the credit which rightfully belongs to her, I just want to finish it because I think (and many other readers will do so too) such an amazing story deserves to be finished.
+I will try to keep the standards as high as the original writer has set them, so I'm open to any suggestions referring to the grammar, vocabulary...etc.
 But please note that I'll try to write this story in the same way I think the original writer would have done!

-Having said all of that, ENJOY! (please note that I have changed absolutely NOTHING in the story! so don't ask me to do so, because it's not up to me!!)
+Having said all of that, ENJOY! (please note that I have changed absolutely NOTHING in the story!
+The first 13 chapters remain exactly the same as they do in the story posted by icedragon6171.

 Disclaimer: I don't own any of the characters mentioned in this story.
 They are the rightful property of Disney.

 A/N: This is the first time I have written a fanfic for Mulan, and I am hoping that people will enjoy my work, as this my ultimate aim.
 Please read and leave a review!
 Criticism will be accepted so long as it is constructive, but I'm sure there won't be any :)